James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money

 Suitable for any non-technical person to build responsive websites with any prior knowledge.

 Also, it is very easy to use.
-Premium version comes with extra functionality like their pro widgets:
+The Premium version comes with extra functionality like their pro widgets:

 Yet, widgets of the free version work great at least in the beginning.

 If you have a budget and need to make your website design awesome without adding any external plugins, then you should definitely try Elementor pro.